-- 1. Together with the members of your group read and discuss the case study. - 2.
+- 1. Together with the members of your group read and discuss the case study assigned to your group. - 2.
 Then address the questions provided, drawing from reflections from the presentation as well as the experience of the members of your group.

-Each group will present their HRE strategies for promoting universality of human rights in the context of the case study assigned to your group.
+Each group will present their HRE strategies for promoting universality of human rights in the context of the case study assigned to their group.